CompCogNeuro/CompCogNeuro.github.io/content/kinase-algorithm.md

 \rm{SR}(t) = \rm{CaSyn}_s(t) * \rm{CaSyn}_r(t)
 $$

-The longest time-integral of this SR value from the kinase cascade is then used as the _Syn_ credit assignment value in [[#eq_kinase-dw]] (in theory CaP would be multiplied by the CaP-timescale integral, and CaD would be multiplied by the CaD timescale, but we just have one value and use the longer timescale as it defines the full span of the relevant values).
+The longest time-integral of this SR value from the kinase cascade is then used as the _Syn_ credit assignment value in [[#eq_kinase-dw]] (in theory CaP would be multiplied by the CaP-timescale integral, and CaD would be multiplied by the CaD timescale, but we just have one value and use the longer timescale as it defines the full span of the relevant values; also multiplying each dendritic factor by the corresponding Syn time integral did not work as well in larger networks).

 Extensive empirical tests of the above credit assignment mechanism showed that it works significantly better in practice across a range of challenging tasks, relative to a range of other different possibilities that were explored.
 In particular, the fine-grained sensitivity of this mechanism to the coincidence of pre-and-post firing on the timescale of about 30 ms appears to provide a critical credit assignment factor for determining the extent to which different synapses should be modified in order to reduce the error gradients represented by the $\delta$ factor.